Early Career Awards

 Lee B. Lusted Student Prize Competition

 The Lee B. Lusted Student Prizes are awarded for outstanding student posters at the Annual Meeting.
 The competition is named after Dr. Lee B. Lusted, a leader in advancing medical decision making as a field, founding member of the Society in 1979, and the first editor of the Journal of Medical Decision Making.
 Two awards are given in each of the five SMDM Scientific Areas of Interest.
-Each category is named in honor of leading researchers every five years.
+To be eligible for the Lusted Student Prize Competition, the first author on the abstract must be enrolled in a degree granting program, a resident/fellow in a clinical training program, or postdoctoral research fellow at the time of abstract submission.

 • Milt Weinstein Award for Outstanding Presentation in Applied Health Economics (AHE)